rangzen/t2/README.md

 ApiKey: redacted-0123-0123-0123-redacted:fx
 ```

-You can see the `t2-example.yaml` file for an example.
+You can also see the `t2-example.yaml` file for an example.